ozhankaraman/IstioCC/README.md

 ## CC3: Locality Weighted Distribution Load Balancing
 Here we are defining Locality Weighted Distribution Load Balancing.
 With this setup we could redirect, control traffic from or to with a weighted distribution.
-For example we could divert coming from region1 zone1 to 50% region2 20% region3 and 30% to region4.
+For example, we could divert coming from region1 zone1 to 50% region2 20% region3 and 30% to region4.
 So we could control traffic flow.

 First lets check that we got reply from all zones
 ``` bash